 Summary of Stewart Island

 The poem begins with the speaker stating that Steward Island seems to be a beautiful place.
 There are many physical reasons one might choose to visit the island, but underneath, a number of things are not as they seem.
 One character the poet uses to enhance her descriptions is the “hotel manager’s wife.”
-At the beginning of the poem she is quoted saying how she enjoys the beauty of the island.
-By the end of the piece it becomes clear that she left her husband for a Maori fisherman with whom she escaped the island.
+At the beginning of the poem, she is quoted saying how she enjoys the beauty of the island.
+By the end of the piece, it becomes clear that she left her husband for a Maori fisherman with whom she escaped the island.

-The poem continues on with the narrator describing a few of things she sees as being wrong with Stewart Island.
+The poem continues on with the narrator describing a few of the things she sees as being wrong with Stewart Island.
 The aboriginal Maori fishermen have “Scottish names,” there are sandflies in the “white sand” beaches, a seagull attacked her son’s head, and the water is too cold to swim in.
 These moments that she recalls are part of the reason that she decided to leave the island, but not all of it.
-She had already reached the decision to move long before these experience occurred.
+She had already reached the decision to move long before these experiences occurred.

 Analysis of Stewart Island

-The poet begins this piece by providing her readers with a statement that encapsulates her feelings in regards to Stewart Island, a small island off 30 kilometres south of the South Island of New Zealand.
+The poet begins this piece by providing her readers with a statement that encapsulates her feelings in regards to Stewart Island, a small island off 30 kilometers south of the South Island of New Zealand.
 The speaker, and poet, if one is to approach this poem from that perspective, knows that Stewart Island is beautiful.
 But as the poem will explain, there is much more to this place than that.

 The first voice that the reader hears in this poem is that of the “hotel manager’s wife.”
 She has been asked, presumably by the narrator, how it is that she can “bear to / live there.”
-It is easy to assume, when considering the reaction of the hotel manager’s wife, that she is surprised by this question.
-From the following lines it becomes clear that Stewart Island is a very superficially beautiful place, so much so that most people would be caught off guard by the question.
+It is easy to assume when considering the reaction of the hotel manager’s wife, that she is surprised by this question.
+From the following lines, it becomes clear that Stewart Island is a very superficially beautiful place, so much so that most people would be caught off guard by the question.

 The poem continues with the speaker asserting her own voice into the conversation.
 She is able to accept that the island is beautiful.
 She knows that the landscape is pleasing to visitors, and to most of those who live there.
 When she looks around she can see the “fine bay” and the “hills and atmosphere.”
-There are the beaches covered in “white sand, and bush” that run all the way down to the “sea’s edge.”
+There are the beaches covered in “white sand, and bush” that runs all the way down to the “sea’s edge.”

 She speaks of the “Maori / fishermen” who have Scottish names.
-This is a references to the aboriginal peoples of New Zealand who either, through necessity or historical colonization, have changed their names in an attempt to blend in.
+This is a reference to the aboriginal peoples of New Zealand who either, through necessity or historical colonization, have changed their names in an attempt to blend in.
 This feels like an unfortunate loss to the narrator and something she cannot help but see.

 In the parentheses which follow, the speaker refers to “she.”
 This is most likely a reference to the only other “she” mentioned in the poem, the hotel manager’s wife.
 There is an element of irony in this naming as she absconds from her stated role to start a new life somewhere else.
 This makes clear that even the wife who said at the beginning of the poem that the island was beautiful, eventually saw that it was not all it seemed to be and found a way to escape.

-After this brief aside, the speaker returns to her own life and time she spent on Stewart Island.
+After this brief aside, the speaker returns to her own life and the time she spent on Stewart Island.

-While in an ideal world, which is how many see Stewart Island, the water should be warm, in reality it is “too cold to swim.”
+While in an ideal world, which is how many see Stewart Island, the water should be warm, in reality, it is “too cold to swim.”
 No one is able to set foot in it.